littleCareless/awesome-github-repos/data.md

 *   [drknzz/GitHub-Achievements](https://github.com/drknzz/GitHub-Achievements) - 🔥 A Complete List of GitHub Profile Badges and Achievements 🔥

 *   [adambard/learnxinyminutes-docs](https://github.com/adambard/learnxinyminutes-docs) - Code documentation written as code!
 How novel and totally my idea!

+*   [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.

+*   [labuladong/fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 刷算法全靠套路，认准 labuladong 就够了！English version supported!
+Crack LeetCode, not only how, but also why.

 ## Svelte